 Mr. Roznovsky advised that he will present the information since the tract will be looked at again in the future.
 Mr. Roznovsky said the projected water capacity requirements is approximately 14,000 gallons a day, which was determined by the water usage data they received for 15-18 months for three other developments of the same size that this developer has done and came up with the average usage.
 Mr. Roznovsky stated the City's average daily flow is about 300,000 gallons and will exceed our capacity after this plant expansion beyond the year 2024.
 Rebecca Huss said that Mr. Roznovsky has the City's average daily flow at 300,000 gallons and the flow for July was 100,000 gallons.
 Mr. Roznovsky said they were looking at the average daily flow of water.
 Mr. Roznovsky said they are looking at an annual average for the last couple of years, which was 296,000 to 297,000 gallons.
-Rebecca Huss said that was 297,000 gallons, and the year before was pretty close.
+Rebecca Huss asked how many years the average was based on.
+Mr. Roznovsky said it was the last two years and last year it was 297,000 gallons, and the year before was pretty close.
 Rebecca Huss said that was during the year when they had the problems with the regulator, so that number would be high.
 Mr. Roznovsky said it was still consistent with the year prior when they did not have the problem with the regulator.